Public Works – Sewer and Water Utility

 Billing and Rates

-Berlin Water and Sewer bills are billed monthly.
-Monthly billings are sent out on the 5th of the month and due the 25th of the same month.
+Berlin Sewer/Water bills are billed monthly and due the 25th of the same month.

 Accounts with only Public Fire Protection (PFP) are billed annually.
-Annual Billings are sent out on June 5th and due by June 25th each year.
+Annual Billings are due by June 25th each year.

 High Utility Bill Policy